-And, strange as it may seem, you're actually getting some inferior specifications with this year's S21 Plus compared to last year's Galaxy S20 Plus.
+And, strange as it may seem, you're actually getting some inferior specifications with the S21 Plus compared to the previous year's Galaxy S20 Plus.
 While the 6.7-inch screen here is significantly bigger than the 6.2-inch display on the S21, it's no longer QHD+ resolution, with Samsung dropping to Full HD+ for both this handset and the S21.

 However, we’ve found this isn’t a major issue, as when we're talking about screens of this size the higher resolution isn't particularly noticeable.
 This is still a phone with an awesome, bright AMOLED screen, which also offers a smart dynamic refresh rate of up to 120Hz.